Skip to main content

 Workflow

 Workflows are the logic you build for automating security tasks and processes.
-They consist of a trigger and a sequence of steps that implement an automation use case.
-Create workflows to automate tasks at scale, freeing security professionals for strategic activities.
+They consist of a Trigger and a sequence of Steps that implement an automation use case.
+Create Workflows to automate tasks at scale, freeing security professionals for strategic activities.

 Workspace